5 Kinds of Self-Improvement Goals and 25 Ideas to Get Started

 2. Self-Care Goals

 Self-care is often described as the steps you take to help optimize your physical and mental health, but what does the term really mean?
 In a nutshell, it means putting yourself first and taking care of your needs before you spread yourself thin to help others.
-A list for proper self-care should include:
+No list of self-improvement ideas is complete without covering how to take care of yourself.
+Proper self-care should include:

 - Stepping out of your comfort zone.
 This might seem detrimental to self-care, but it’s not.
 Stepping out of your comfort zone and traveling to another country or city can be a great way to take care of yourself.